sbdchd/blog/_posts/2026-03-20-lsp-types-and-rust.md

 layout: post
 title: "LSP Types & Rust"
 description: "Using the Type System"
+last_modified_at: 2026-03-21
 ---

 [Squawk's](https://squawkhq.com) [language server](https://github.com/sbdchd/squawk/tree/1a3f6bd70fb2ddf3caa66b604d15e5314591277d/crates/squawk_server) uses [lsp-types](https://crates.io/crates/lsp-types), which provides serde-friendly types for the Language Server Protocol (LSP).
-This avoids us having to implement a lot of boilerplate ourselves.
+This avoids us having to implement a lot of boilerplate.

 ## Before: A Manual Approach

 One of the provided types is `SelectionRangeRequest`, which is used for expanding and shrinking selections in editors.
-It's defined in lsp-types as:
+It's defined in `lsp-types` as:

 ```rust
 pub enum SelectionRangeRequest {}